What Does Amen mean?

 Amen is one of the most used words in all of Christianity.
 What does amen mean?
 Why do we say amen after a prayer, or when the preacher makes a good point, and for so many other reasons.
 In some cases, saying “amen” has become just something we do.
 It is more important than that.

 Amen in Hebrew | Pronunciation & Meaning

 The word “amen” is from the ancient Hebrew language.
 Some of us pronounce it Ah-Men, while others say Ay-men.
 It is a bit like the Judeo-Christian version of “You say tomato (to-ma-to) I say tomato (to-may-to).
 At the end of the day, the pronunciation is not as important as how we apply it.

-We find the word amen in the Scriptures within both the old and new testament.
+Amen in ancient Hebrew is pronounced (aw-mane).
+In the original language, we find amen meaning “So be it, truth, verily, truly“.
+We find the word amen in the Scriptures many times within both the old and new testament.
 One of the first places that we see amen in the scripture is in Deuteronomy.
 Interestingly enough, unlike when we find it in psalms or in the New Testament, amen in Deuteronomy appears while the curses of the law are being shared.